 Leaders can use self-coaching to identify areas of weakness, struggle, or blind spots.
 Practicing awareness and goal-alignment will help new leaders become more self-observant and focused on becoming the best leader they can be.

-Using the GROW coaching model for self-coaching
+Using the GROW Model for Self-Coaching & Leadership Anxiety

 I’ve talked in depth about the GROW coaching model before, and I teach it inside the Joy to Lead Academy course for entrepreneurs building their first teams.